If you divorce or separate from your spouse or common-law partner, you'll have a lot of things to sort out.

-- JP Boyd on Family Law.
-This is a Clicklaw Wikibook.
+- JP Boyd on Family Law is a Clicklaw Wikibook.
 Family Law Agreements has lots of helpful information about separating.

 - Living Together or Living Apart: Common-law relationships, marriage, separation, and divorce (see Chapter 3 on separation) will give you ideas about what to put into your agreement.